By Thailand specialist Rebecca

 Camping at Elephant Hills in the rainforest

-Encased in rainforest with coconut mangroves and jutting limestone karsts, the first thing that hits you is the call of the wildlife — gibbons howling in the day, cicadas calling at night, the ribbit of frogs.
+Encased in rainforest with coconut mangroves and jutting limestone karsts, the first thing that hits you is the call of the wildlife — gibbons howling in the day, cicadas calling at night, and the ribbit of frogs.

+The main camp — consisting of safari-style tents — is suitable for children aged four and above.
 Families with children aged seven and over can also spend the second or third night of the stay in the floating tents of the Rainforest Camp.
 Head deep into your lush green surroundings on a traditional longtail boat, exploring the tributaries of Cheow Larn Lake until it opens up to reveal a row of 20 floating tents.

 Thailand’s best beaches for families

-From Bangkok, it’s just a short 90-minute flight to Krabi, Phuket or Koh Samui, the gateways to Thailand’s southern beaches.
+From Bangkok, it’s just a short 90-minute flight to Krabi, Phuket, or Koh Samui, the gateways to Thailand’s southern beaches.

 Khao Lak

 Expect a relaxed pace of life and calm seas, with a selection of fantastic hotels, including the Ramada.
-Although this is a chain hotel it’s small with everything a family needs for a few days at the beach, including a beachfront location, kids’ club, babysitting service and inviting pool.
+Although this is a chain hotel, it’s small with everything a family needs for a few days at the beach, including a beachfront location, kids’ club, babysitting service, and inviting pool.

 Koh Samui